Enforcement Rules of the Special Education Act

 1.The student’s current competencies, family situation, and a needs assessment.

-5.Student transition counseling and services.
+5.Student transition guidance and services.

 Article 11

-1.The basis
+1.The basis.

-3.The person or persons it will be implemented for and their special education and support services.
+3.The person(s)for whom the program would be implemented and their special education and support services.

-4.Personnel assistance and administrative support
+4.Personnel assistance and administrative support.

-8.The expected results.
+8.The anticipated results.

 Article 12